-The following table estimates potential payments for each NEO if the NEO's employment with ABM had been terminated without cause (outside of a change-in-control) effective October 31, 2017.
+The following table estimates potential payments for each NEO if the NEO's employment with ABM had been terminated without cause (outside of a change-incontrol) effective October 31, 2017.

-Named Executive Officer Unpaid Bonus for 2017 (1) (\$) Severance Payment (2) (\$) Portion of Medical Equity Grants Vesting as a Result of Termination (4) (\$) Scott Salmirs 900,000 3,600,000 100,000 1,789,351 6,389,351 D. Anthony Scaglione 350,000 1,275,000 15,561 572,904 2,213,465 James P. McClure 544,623 1,906,181 100,000 1,183,657 3,734,461 Scott J. Giacobbe 385,000 935,000 0 404,106 1,724,106 Rene Jacobsen 300,000 800,000 0 337,514 1,437,514
+Named Executive Officer Unpaid Bonus for 2017 (1) (\$) Severance Payment( 2) (\$) Company Portion of Medical Benefits (3) (\$) Equity Grants Vesting as a Result of Termination(4) (\$) Total (5) (\$) Scott Salmirs 900,000 3,600,000 100,000 1,789,351 6,389,351 D. Anthony Scaglione 350,000 1,275,000 15,561 572,904 2,213,465 James P. McClure 544,623 1,906,181 100,000 1,183,657 3,734,461 Scott J. Giacobbe 385,000 935,000 0 404,106 1,724,106 Rene Jacobsen 300,000 800,000 0 337,514 1,437,514

-(1) Amount assumes target bonus at fiscal year-end 2017.

-- (2) Multiple of the sum of base salary and target bonus for the year in which the termination occurs. - (3) For Messrs.
+- (1) Amount assumes target bonus at fiscal year-end 2017. - (2) Multiple of the sum of base salary and target bonus for the year in which the termination occurs. - (3) For Messrs.
 Salmirs and McClure, amounts are based on the terms of their employment agreements in effect during fiscal year 2017, which provide that the Company will pay \$10,000 per year for 10 years to be used towards the purchase of health insurance.
 Amounts shown for Mr. Scaglione are based on the estimated cost for health insurance for an 18-month period. - (4) None of the equity awards outstanding at October 31, 2017 provides for vesting upon termination without cause other than in connection with a change-in-control, with the exception that performance share awards granted after December 2013 vest pro rata to the date of termination of employment, based on actual performance. - (5) Amounts do not include pension benefits at fiscal year-end or the aggregate balance at fiscal year-end of nonqualified deferred compensation.
 These amounts are reflected in the above tables captioned "Pension Benefits at 2017 Fiscal Year-End" and "Nonqualified Deferred Compensation in Fiscal Year 2017."
 Amounts do not include accrued but unused vacation pay and any unpaid salary for employment through termination date.

 Under his employment agreement in effect during fiscal year 2017, Mr. Salmirs would receive 2.0 times the sum of his base salary and target cash incentive compensation and \$10,000 per year for a 10-year period for health insurance if he is terminated without "Just Cause" prior to the expiration of the term of his employment agreement.
 Under the terms of their respective employment agreements in effect during fiscal year 2017, and in connection with a termination by the Company without cause, Messrs.
-Scaglione and McClure would each receive 1.5 times the sum of base salary plus target cash incentive compensation.
+Scaglione and McClure would each receive 1.5 times the sum of base salary plus target cash incentive compensation, and Messrs.
+Giacobbe and Jacobsen would each receive 1.0 times the sum of base salary plus target cash incentive compensation.
 In addition, Mr. McClure would receive \$10,000 per year for a 10-year period for health insurance.
 Mr. Scaglione would also receive an amount equal to the Company's portion of medical insurance for the length of the severance period, not to exceed 18 months.
 Messrs.
-Salmirs, Scaglione, McClure, Giacobbe and Jacobsen would also receive an amount equal to the company's target cash incentive compensation of the fiscal year that had been completed prior to the date of termination, based on the Company's actual performance for the entire fiscal year.
+Salmirs, Scaglione, McClure, Giacobbe and Jacobsen would also receive an amount equal to the executive's target cash incentive compensation, prorated based on the fraction of the fiscal year that had been completed prior to the date of termination, based on the Company's actual performance for the entire fiscal year.